 Working with Tenants to Reduce Fire Likelihood

 Here is the situation: Your tenant is at home when a fire breaks out.
 Fortunately for them, the fire is still in a manageable state.
-Here are some things you can suggest to your tenant ahead of time to mitigate or possibly prevent a fire:
+Here are some things you can do or suggest to your tenant ahead of time to mitigate or possibly prevent a fire:

 - Provide smoke detectors and open a tab at a hardware store so tenants can replace batteries as needed.